International Relations Minor

 - GOVT 3293—Comparative Politics of Latin America

-Choose your focus: 1) politics and economics, or 2) regional specialization.
+Choose your focus: 1) base track, or 2) regional specialization.
 Select your courses to support one of the tracks.

 One core course from each group